NextronSystems/broker-network-manual/usage/administration.rst

 The agent sends the public key to the Lobby, which in return (if the Asset is being accepted) sends the agent a signed TLS ClientAuth certificate.

-The Gatekeeper is pulling the current root CA certificate from the Lobby, as well as the CRL and sends it to all the Brokers.
-The Brokers need this public root CA certificate to verify the authenticity of the presented certificate (similar to TLS in Web traffic).
+The Gatekeeper is pulling the current CA certificate from the Lobby, as well as the CRL and sends it to all the Brokers.
+The Brokers need this CA certificate to verify the authenticity of the presented certificate (similar to TLS in Web traffic).

 The agent will use the earlier issued certificate from the Lobby to communicate with the Broker.
 If the certificate is valid (i.e. it was signed by the root CA in the Lobby), it is allowed to continue further.
-If the certificate of the agent has been revoked (now in the CRL) or was not signed by the CA, it is denied.
+If the certificate of the agent has been revoked (now in the CRL) or was not signed by the CA, communication is denied.

 Asset Requests
 ~~~~~~~~~~~~~~